vmware/load-balancer-and-ingress-services-for-kubernetes/docs/values.md

 ### AKOSetttings.servicesAPI

 Use this flag to enable AKO to watch over Gateway API CRDs i.e. GatewayClasses and Gateways.
 AKO only supports Gateway APIs with Layer 4 Services.
 Setting this to `true` would enable users to configure GatewayClass and Gateway CRs to aggregate multiple Layer 4 Services and create one VirtualService per Gateway Object.

+### AKOSetttings.primaryInstance

+Multiple AKO instances can be deployed in a given cluster.
+This knob is used to specify current AKO instance is primary or not.
+Setting this to `true` would make current AKO as a primary instance.
+In a given cluster, there should be only one primary instance.
+Default value is `true`.

 ### NetworkSettings.nodeNetworkList